For reproducibility

 library(scater)

-counts.mat <- Matrix::readMM('./localdata/ovarian-cancer-hgv-counts.mtx')
+<- Matrix::readMM('./localdata/ovarian-cancer-hgv-counts.mtx') counts.mat

-counts.rows <- read.csv('./localdata/ovarian-cancer-hgv-rows.csv', sep=',')[,-1]
+<- read.csv('./localdata/ovarian-cancer-hgv-rows.csv', sep=',')[,-1]

-counts.cols <- read.csv('./localdata/ovarian-cancer-hgv-columns.csv', sep=',')[,-1]
+counts.rows <- read.csv('./localdata/ovarian-cancer-hgv-columns.csv', sep=',')[,-1]

-counts.meta <- read.csv('./localdata/ovarian-cancer-hgv-metadata.csv', sep=',')[,-1]
+counts.cols <- read.csv('./localdata/ovarian-cancer-hgv-metadata.csv', sep=',')[,-1] counts.meta

 rownames(counts.mat) <- counts.rows